-For mek 8q car, when the EVS service running in the Arm Cortex-M4 core releases the hardware resource for camera modules, Android Automotive loads the camera related driver modules.
-This typically happens when the late start service is triggered in init.rc, if the EVS service running in Android Automotive is initialized successfully.
-This part of drivers are listed in \${MY ANDROID}/device/nxp/imx8q/mek 8q/setup.core.cfg.
-After the core drivers are probed successfully, it triggers low-priority driver modules to load and probe by triggering the service named boot completed main sh, which loads drivers listed in \${MY ANDROID}/device/nxp/imx8q/mek 8q/setup.main.cfg in init.rc.
+For mek\8q\car, when the EVS service running in the Arm Cortex-M4 core releases the hardware resource for camera modules, Android Automotive loads the camera-related driver modules.
+This typically happens when the late\start service is triggered in init.rc, if the EVS service running in Android Automotive is initialized successfully.
+This part of drivers is listed in $MY_ANDROID\device/nxp/imx8q/mek_8q/setup.core.cfg$ .
+After the core drivers are probed successfully, it triggers low-priority driver modules to load and probe by triggering the service named boot\completed\main\sh, which loads drivers listed in $MY_ANDROID\device/nxp/imx8q/mek_8q/setup.main.cfg in init.rc$ .
 The "main" drivers are the rest of driver modules.

 For mek\8q\car2, not like mek\8q\car, it has no "core" driver modules to be loaded and probed during the boot process.
-As all necessary camera driver modules are built-in inside the kernel image, like mek 8g car, the "main" drivers are the same ones like rfkill for BT, USB, and Wi-Fi.
+As all necessary camera driver modules are built in inside the kernel image, like mek 8q car, the "main" drivers are the same ones like rfkill for BT, USB, and Wi-Fi.
 The driver load and probe are triggered once sys.boot completed property is set to be 1.
 This is handled in init.rc.